XRPLF/xrpl-dev-portal/content/tx_format.md

 Since a trust line occupies space in the ledger, [a trust line increases the XRP your account must hold in reserve](https://wiki.ripple.com/Reserves).
 This applies to the account extending trust, not to the account receiving it.

-A trust line with a limit *and* a balance of 0 is equivalent to no trust line.
+A trust line with settings in the default state is equivalent to no trust line.

 ### TrustSet Flags ###